 What does Google say?

-Google is one of the major (if not the biggest) players in the SEO industry, so whatever the heads of the organization say is pretty much the law in SEO circles.
+Google is one of the major (if not the biggest) players in the SEO industry, so whatever the heads of the organization say is pretty much the law in SEO circles, including HVAC SEO services.
 A recent tweet from Google’s Webmaster Trends Analyst John Mueller downplays the role of word count in better page rankings.
 Rather than presenting articles or content that ramble or go off-tangent just to reach a certain length or word count, content providers should instead focus on targeted content that visitors and users will find most relevant.
 Understanding what users are looking for when they type in a search and using these learnings to beef up your content will be appreciated by Google more than putting fluff and overextending explanations just to reach a certain word count.

 John Mueller tweeted that matching the word count of top ranked sites will not help a page rank.